mail4hafij/mail4hafij/README.md

 I have a master’s degree in computer & System Science 🎓 from Uppsala University 🏛.
 I have been working in software development in various roles (system developer, senior system developer, software architecture developer, tech lead, etc.) over the last 10 years.

-Pragmatic and I believe that IT is a fantastic tool and there shouldn't be any religion when choosing which technology to use.
+Pragmatic and I believe that IT is a fantastic tool and the only thing constant in the quest for excellence is change.

 <!-- <img align="right" width="375" alt="" src="programmer.png" /> -->